It’s funny how our preferred style of decorating changes over time.

 Moving To This Apartment…

 But in fact I still had tons of stuff.
-And I went about filling the little blue house with it.
+And I went about filling the little blue house with all that stuff.

 I had purged once again.
 Probably about 1/3 of my belongings.

 Yet I still owned a lot of things.
-And had to find a place to put them.
+And I had to get rid of them, or I had to find a place to put them.